Rhine–Alpine Corridor

 The Rhine-Alpine Corridor is one of the ten priority corridors of the Trans-European Transport Network.
 It is a rail and roadway network.

 It connects a total of five countries over 1,300 kilometers and connects Genoa in Italy with Rotterdam in the Netherlands.
+It mainly runs in the Blue Banana, a discontinuous corridor of urbanization in Western and Central Europe, with a population of around 100 million.

 Description

 The corridor is divided into six sections: